 Education is a crucial aspect of effecting attitudinal change in both governmental and non-governmental sectors.
 Such efforts must extend beyond populations considered at risk to the general public at large.
 It is our collective misunderstanding of violence as it relates to our everyday life that needs revision.
 Education will include networking, lectures, seminars, roundtable discussions, and other community activities relevant to our mission.

 Maintaining a robust network of community and government agencies devoted to social justice is central to our work.
 Regular meetings of key stakeholders from community and government, policy-makers and front-line workers, are critical components in community capacity building.
-During Coalition meetings, we invite guest presenters to further advance our equality-seeking anti-violence mandate.
+During our Violence Prevention meetings, we invite guest presenters to further advance our equality-seeking anti-violence mandate.
 Such strategies have enhanced mutual learning and reinforced regional partnerships with an ultimate goal of better practices.